AlternativelyPowered/alternativelypowered.github.io/_pages/cv.md

 * Community Outreach
 * Lifelong Learner

-Service and Leadership
+Service and Affiliations
 ======
 * Currently in process on M.L.I.S.
 Capstone opportunities to complete in final semester of graduate degree.
-Student teaching recordings are available under "Portfolio" for further review.
+Recorded examples of student teaching are available under "Portfolio" for further review.